-The killing of George Floyd in Minneapolis on May 25 has sparked protests across the country.
-Young people are feeling a mix of fear, anger, anxiety, and frustration.
-How can they turn these emotions into productive action?
+The murder of George Floyd last year sparked protests across the country.
+Young people felt a mix of fear, anger, anxiety, and frustration.
+Questions arose: How could they turn these emotions into productive action?
 How should educators and parents start a dialogue with kids about racism and social justice?
-And what role does civic education play in all of this?
+What role does civic education play in all of this?

-I spoke with Emma Humphries, chief education officer at iCivics, who offered answers to these questions and more.
-She also shared how she remedied a “total mom fail” after realizing she had never talked with her two young daughters about race.
+We spoke with Emma Humphries, chief education officer at iCivics, who offered answers to these questions and more.
+She also shared her regret on never talking with her two young daughters about race.

 Emma Humphries: I would argue that civics is always relevant, but yes, recent events following the murder of George Floyd certainly make it feel even more central to our lives.
 When bad things happen like this, people ask themselves, “What can we do?”
 It’s important to know what types of civic action are available to us.
 There’s been a lot of talk about the power of protest, particularly in comparison to voting.
 If you’re really passionate about change, I would encourage you to do both.
 It doesn’t need to be an either-or consideration.
 You can absolutely take to the streets with demands for justice and also research, support, and vote for candidates who prioritize the justice you seek.

 In terms of critical knowledge, it’s important to know what level of government you want to influence.
 It’s a complicated system, but if you have a solid civic education, you can navigate it and determine where to focus your energy.
 When it comes to law enforcement, the majority of policy and action occurs at the local level through municipal police departments and county sheriff offices.
 That’s a great place to start.
 But there’s also state- and federal-level policy regarding law enforcement, not to mention the civil liberties afforded Americans by the U.S. Constitution.